-- 1. All registered students must specify the course units they wish to follow in ProgRESS WWW before the academic year begins.
+- All registered students must specify the course units they wish to follow in ProgRESS WWW before the academic year begins.
 The periods during which students can register are set annually by the Faculty.
 In principle, students can register for up to 30 ECTS credit points per semester.
 The Director of Studies may grant students exemption from this rule on the recommendation of the study advisor of the relevant degree programme. - 2.
+Students who enrol in a course unit are automatically enrolled in all examinations and tests for the course unit. - 3.
 Admission to course units is arranged according to predefined and published admission criteria and priority regulations.
 Students who are registered for the degree programme will be given priority for the compulsory course units in their Major.
 If a seminar course unit is oversubscribed, students will be admitted based on the order of registration, bearing in mind the entry requirements for the course unit and the phase the student is in.